silverbluemx/SE_SoftLandingManager/README.md

 - (optional) configure LCDs, timers, sound blocks etc. as needed, see below for the functions they provide
 - install the script in a programmable block
 - recompile the script to let it autoconfigure itself
 - (no longer needed with v2) ~~Install and configure on your ship an auto-levelling script such as flight assist or other~~

+IMPORTANT : To use vanilla gravity (if not using Real Orbits for example), you need to change the configuration : gravityExponent = 7; instead of gravityExponent = 2; in the SLMConfiguration class

 ### Basic usage for landing (modes 1 and 2):
 - Move your ship to the edge of a planet gravity field